Trouble in Mind (play)

 Trouble in Mind is a play by Alice Childress, which debuted Off-Broadway at the Greenwich Mews Theatre in 1955.
 It premiered on Broadway at Roundabout Theatre Company's American Airlines Theatre on November 18, 2021.
-The play focuses on racism and sexism in American theatre.
+The play focuses on racism and sexism in American theatre as an experienced black actress, cast in a starring role in a Broadway play for the first time, clashes with a white director in rehearsals.
 It was published in the anthologies Black Theater: a 20th Century Collection of the Work of its Best Playwrights (Dodd, Mead & Co.
 1971), the second edition of Black Drama in America: an Anthology (Howard University Press, 1994), Plays by American Women: 1930-1960 (Applause Books, 2001), and Alice Childress: Selected Plays (Northwestern University Press, 2011).
 It was first published on its own by Theatre Communications Group in 2022.

 Productions

 Original 1955 Off-Broadway

 The original Off-Broadway production was produced by Stella Holt, sponsored by the Village Presbyterian Church and the Brotherhood Synagogue.
 Childress co-directed, alongside Clarice Taylor, who also starred as Willetta.
 Hal England was featured in the supporting role of Eddie.
 The sets and lighting were designed by Vincent Sorrentino.
 The production opened on November 3, 1955, and ran for 91 performances.
 In 1957, a Broadway transfer had been planned, renamed So Early Monday Morning.
 The production was cancelled as Childress refused to subdue its content.